LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 This project aims to simplify common cryptography tasks with an API that is consistent on .Net Web API servers and in the web browser with Blazor WebAssembly.

+[PortableCrypto](#PortableCrypto) and the related classes wrap underlying cryptographic classes that are chosen based on the current platform.
+On Window and Linux, classes such as AesGcm, ECDiffieHellman, ECDsa, and SHA from Microsoft's System.Security.Cryptography library are used.
+When running under Blazor WebAssembly on the browser the browser Crypto API is used via Javascript interop with SpawnDev.BlazorJS.
+By wrapping these underlying libraries we can provide a consistent and reliable API regardless of the executing platform.

 ### Getting started

 #### Blazor WebAssembly